-School meals play an essential role in providing school-age children with more of the nutrition they need.
-Programs like the Community Eligibility Provision, or CEP, allows schools in high-poverty areas to reach more students with the nutrition they need.
+The Community Eligibility Provision, or CEP, allows schools in high-poverty areas to reach more students with the nutrition they need.
 Instead of collecting paper applications from each student, eligible schools can offer meals at no cost to all students.
 This streamlines meal service for schools and removes the stigma from students being singled out as poor.
 To reduce the administrative burdens of the program, increase its efficiency and eliminate stigma, we urge lawmakers to:

-- Extend the benefits of no-cost school meals to additional students by - Increasing the eligibility for free meals and eliminating the reduced-price meal category. - Expanding CEP to streamline operations for schools and families. - Allow for nationwide, permanent direct certification using Medicaid data. - Improve data systems and technology.
+- Extend the benefits of no cost school meals to additional students by eliminating the reduced- price meal category. - Expand CEP to streamline operations for schools and families. - Allow for nationwide, permanent direct certification using Medicaid data. - Improve data systems and technology.